 It is important not to abruptly change or mix different position sizing techniques, but rather to have a proper plan in place and ensure consistency.
 A demo trading account is the perfect solution if you need more time to explore which method is the best fit for your trading style.

 Position sizing can reduce risk in different ways.
 For example, a trader who decides to take a large trade and risk 20% of his capital on it because he feels lucky or he thinks this is the big trade that will make him rich will struggle to keep a cool head.
 Most likely, he will start to feel immense stress once the position starts to move against him.
 Or, if it moves in his favour, he will panic and close the position to make sure he closes the trade in profit, even though the trade might continue to run 50 or 100 pips in his favour.

 If you have a sound plan in place and are using appropriate position sizing techniques, you will end up with an amount of risk that is reasonable for you, and in return, it will be much easier to view your positions objectively.
 You will be in control, rather than reacting emotionally.

-Stop loss and take profit orders are another way to manage your risk.
+Stop-loss and take-profit orders are other ways to manage your risk.
 Stop loss orders should not be placed randomly.
 If you are using a fixed value - let´s say 20 pips per trade - without considering where this level lies, you might end up getting stopped out more often than not.
 Instead, set your stop loss according to your trading strategy and adjust the position size based on how much you are willing to risk per trade.